7 ways to Experience Ghent, Belgium - Canals, Castles, Cafes and More

 3 - Dinner and Drinks in Ghent - or Really Drinks, Dinner, Drinks

-Our lodging was within walking distance to everything delicious.
-We wanted some before dinner cocktails and came across the Andre Aperobar.
+Our lodging was within walking distance of everything delicious.
+We wanted some before-dinner cocktails and came across the Andre Aperobar.
 They offer outdoor seating which we are usually all about, but the chilly air sent us inside.
 The interior design found in this cocktail bar is super fun.
 It is quirky and lush.
 I was instantly in love.
 You feel comfortable here.
 Even special.
 The drinks were equally enjoyable, which is saying a lot.
 Just when I didn’t think things could get any better, they brought us a popcorn snack.
 I love popcorn.
 This was our new place.
-We came back for after dinner drinks…
+We came back for after-dinner drinks…

 Our experience at Andre Aperobar was divine, so naturally, the dinner that followed should be as well, right?
 We had reservations at De Stokerij, and they did not disappoint.
 The atmosphere is rich, warm and so inviting.
 The renovated building is rustic and grand, but so comfortable.
 Everyone there was having a great time and the room echoed with laughter.
 The prices are a little high, but nothing crazy.
 I would recommend De Stokerji as an excellent choice for a special occasion or romantic evening with your love.
 It was definitely a highlight of our culinary experiences in Ghent.